It is with great regret that the 2020 Michaelmas Fayre is cancelled.

 Enjoy a traffic free Alverstoke village for an afternoon packed with marching bands, 100 plus local organisations with stalls, plenty of food and drink, the village shops at the heart of Alverstoke, music in the church, and so much more.
 A fabulous community atmosphere makes for a memorable event.
 The day ends with a packed Community Concert drawing on a whole range of musicians in St.Mary’s Church from 7.00-9.00pm concluding with the wholehearted singing of ‘Not the Last Night of the Proms’.

 St.Mary’s Church is pleased to be a partner with Gosport Rotary Club in hosting the Fair.
-Some £10,000 or more is estimated to be made by the many community groups and charities which are represented allowing them to invest in their work, volunteering and activities around Gosport.
+Up to £20,000 is estimated to be made by the many community groups and charities which are represented allowing them to invest in their work, volunteering and activities around Gosport.
 Please come along and offer all the support you can give on such a worthwhile occasion when a community comes together.

 Michaelmas Fairs are a community tradition that go back to the medieval period.
 They can also be known as ‘Goose Fairs’ from the days of Queen Elizabeth who ate goose to celebrate the nation’s deliverance from the Armada.